richmahn/en_tn/jas/front/intro.md

 #### Did James disagree with Paul about how a person is justified before God? ####

 Paul taught in Romans that Christians are justified by faith and not by works.
 James seems to teach that Christians are justified by works.
 This can be confusing.
 But a better understanding of what Paul and James taught shows that they agree with one another.
 Both of them taught that a person needs faith in order to be justified.
 And they both taught that true faith will cause a person to do good works.
 Paul and James taught about these things in different ways because they had different audiences who needed to know different things about being justified.
-(See: [[rc://en/tw/dict/bible/kt/justice]], [[rc://en/tw/dict/bible/kt/faith]] and [[rc://en/tw/dict/bible/kt/works]])
+(See: [[rc://en/tw/dict/bible/kt/justice]] and [[rc://en/tw/dict/bible/kt/faith]] and [[rc://en/tw/dict/bible/kt/works]])

 ## Part 3: Important Translation Issues ##